ycemsubakan/Maximum-Likelihood-Implicit-Generative-Models/README.md

-# Code used for *Learning the base distribution in implicit generative models'*
+# Code used for *Learning the base distribution in implicit generative models*
 [paper](https://arxiv.org/abs/1803.04357v2)

 ## Requirements: